 Dissatisfaction with Status Quo x Compelling Vision x First Steps x Believability > Resistance to Change

-Forces and facilitators of changes are essential components of successful organization transformation (Latham, 2013).
-The change formula proposes that the force of the dissatisfaction with the status quo combined with the forces of a compelling vision, first steps, and believability, all have to be greater than the resistance to change.
+Forces and facilitators of changes are essential components of successful organizational transformation (Latham, 2013).
+The change formula proposes that the strength of the dissatisfaction with the status quo combined with the forces of a compelling vision, first steps, and believability all have to be greater than the resistance to change.
 The first two variables combine to provide the primary forcing function for change.
 The dissatisfaction pushes the individuals to change but does not provide a direction.
 They know they are not happy but don’t know how to make it better.
-The vision pulls the individuals to change and provides a direction for change.
+The vision pulls the individuals to change and provides a focus for change.
 Why don’t we like the current system or situation?
 What will the new system or situation do for us?
 The change formula concepts are embedded in many of the leading transformation framework components.

 Dissatisfaction with Status Quo